-Pursuant to page A-3 of the Preparedness Grants Manual, all operational overtime requests must clearly explain how the request meets the criteria of one or more of the categories listed in Table 2: Authorized Operational Overtime Categories.
+Pursuant to page A-4 of the Preparedness Grants Manual, all operational overtime requests must clearly explain how the request meets the criteria of one or more of the categories listed in Table 2: Authorized Operational Overtime Categories.

 Requests must address the threat environment as it relates to the event or activity requiring operational overtime support and explains how the overtime activity is responsive to the threat.

-Postevent operational overtime requests will only be considered on a case-by-case basis, where it is demonstrated exigent circumstances prevented submission of a request in advance of the event or activity.
-Requests for overtime costs must be submitted to Cal OES via the Request for Operational Overtime Form at the time of application, if the activity will occur within one year of the final application submission.
+Post-event operational overtime requests will only be considered on a case-by-case basis, where it is demonstrated exigent circumstances prevented submission of a request in advance of the event or activity.
+Requests for overtime costs must be submitted to Cal OES via Allowability Request Log (ARL) Form at the time of application, if the activity will occur within one year of the final application submission.
 All subsequent requests must be submitted at least 60 days in advance of the activity.

-All operational overtime costs must be formally pre-approved in writing by DHS/FEMA.
+All operational overtime costs must be formally preapproved in writing by DHS/FEMA.